 Long Beach Buys

-The City of Long Beach is transitioning to the new procurement platform Long Beach Buys!
-Solicitations will begin to be posted on Long Beach Buys starting May 31st, 2022.
-Until then you can find open solicitations on PlanetBids.
+The City of Long Beach transitioned to a new procurement platform Long Beach Buys!
+All new solicitations will be posted on Long Beach Buys.

 For assistance, contact the Purchasing Division:

 Phone: (562) 570-6200, or

 The City of Long Beach invites you to take our vendor engagement survey to share your perspectives and experiences working with the City.
 The survey is open to businesses and organizations of any sector or size, whether or not you have been a vendor with the City.
 The survey will close on June 9th, 2023.